Memoirs with Metta

 In some ways this was a good thing, removing a certain kind of complacency in people and encouraging a sense of self - reliance, purpose and ambition in many.
 However all of this came at a severe cost, especially to the less well off members of society (indeed in one famous pronouncement Thatcher was to state 'there is no such thing as society').
 Having been voted in after the 'Winter of discontent' of 1978 - 79 she had gained a huge number of working class former labour supporters by promising to allow them to purchase (at well below the market rate) their formerly rented council houses and flats.
 These had been built in previous years by local councils as decent, affordable housing for working people and those less well off.
 By doing this she created a 'housing market' that has continued to this day (though one wonders for how much longer).
 As a result of all this society became effectively split between those who had benefitted from her policies and those who had not.
-The latter would include many workers in failing non - competitive businesses, the growing numbers of unemployed, people working in the now squeezed 'Public sector' such as civil servants, nurses and teachers and most notably militant trade union members such as those working in coal mines and soon to be sold off public utilities like the railways, electricity, gas and even water supplies.
+The latter would include many workers in failing non - competitive industries, the growing numbers of unemployed, people working in the now squeezed 'Public sector' such as civil servants, nurses and teachers and most notably militant trade union members such as those working in coal mines and soon to be sold off public utilities like the railways, electricity, gas and even water supplies.

 The increasing social tensions led to widespread rioting in larger cities in the early 80s and eventually a violent stand off between striking miners and the police in the North of England a few years later.
 Eventually the militant unions were defeated in their demands and Britain moved on to become a very different kind of country.
 One result of this was the rise of the so - called 'Yuppie' or Young Upwardly Mobile Professional.
 These were young men - and sometimes women - in their twenties or early thirties (hence my generation) who went out to develop lucrative careers particularly in the mushrooming world of finance and banking.
 We were now living in a world where accountancy had become sexy !